from typing import Any, Dict, List, Optional, Union

 if not stat.valid:

-logger.error("Please check you have passed a valid ICOS site.")
+logger.error("Please check you have passed a valid ICOS site and have a working internet connection.")

 return None